Awards & Recognition

 The Susan G. Komen Rising Star Researcher Award has been established to recognize innovative work and leadership in breast cancer research and treatment.
 This award focuses on investigators whose work has the potential to significantly impact the breast cancer field and who demonstrate strong leadership potential in the breast cancer community.

-Associate Professor in Medicine
+Associate Professor of Medicine

-Dr. Sara M. Tolaney received the inaugural Rising Star Researcher Award for her significant contributions in developing novel treatment regimens and less toxic therapeutic approaches to improve breast cancer outcomes and patient quality of life.
+Sara M. Tolaney, M.D., MPH, received the inaugural Rising Star Researcher Award for her significant contributions in developing novel treatment regimens and less toxic therapeutic approaches to improve breast cancer outcomes and patient quality of life.
 As a breast medical oncologist and investigator, her work has been instrumental in defining new clinical practice guidelines, establishing new standard treatment protocols and developing methods to de-escalate and right-size therapy.
 Dr. Tolaney’s scientific contributions and leadership continue to pave the way for more effective therapies for breast cancer patients, marking her as a recognized thought leader in practice-changing clinical trials—a true rising star.
+Learn more about Dr. Tolaney here.

 The Research Advocacy Champion Award

-Ms. Patricia A. Spears received the Research Advocacy Champion Award in recognition of her tireless dedication as a breast cancer research patient advocate.
+Patricia A. Spears received the Research Advocacy Champion Award in recognition of her tireless dedication as a breast cancer research patient advocate.
 Through her influential work with several national cancer organizations, Ms. Spears has provided scientific leadership and guidance to advance clinical trials and communicate research to the public.
 In addition, she mentors the next generation of patient advocates while regularly educating researchers and clinicians regarding the significant impact that patient advocate involvement can have on improving their studies and ultimately benefiting all people with breast cancer.
 Ms. Spears has dedicated her career to improving the lives of cancer patients and ensuring a patient-centric approach in well-designed research and clinical trials—she is a true and undeniable champion of breast cancer research advocacy.
+Learn more about Patricia here.